 In the 1970s, the First Baptist Church began a relationship with a smaller United Church of Christ congregation that had its origins in a house church centered on the IU campus.
 This growing UCC congregation began using First Baptist’s chapel on Sunday, and the two churches shared Sunday School classes.
 In 1973, the congregations voted to unify, and the church changed its name to First Baptist Church – United Church of Christ.
 (Say that five times fast!)

 To the Twenty-First Century and Beyond

 In 2003, we underwent another name change, becoming First United Church.
 We also completed a significant building renovation to restore our structure without compromising its architectural values.
-We continued to embrace our calling as a progressive Christian voice in the community when we called the Rev. Dr. Jack Skiles to serve with us in 2006.
-In September of 2008, the congregation voted overwhelmingly to go on record as open, welcoming, and affirming.
+In September of 2008, the congregation voted overwhelmingly to go on record as open, welcoming, and affirming to the LGBTQ community.
 In doing so, we legitimized what had long been true in practice – we believe that God’s spirit calls us to embrace diversity fully in our congregation and community and to affirm the dignity and worth of every person without regard to race, nationality, or ethnicity; age; sex, gender, or sexual orientation; faith; economic, social, or marital status; or physical, mental, or emotional ability.
+We continued to embrace our calling as a progressive Christian voice in the community when we called the Rev. Jessica Petersen-Mutai to serve with us in 2020.

 Concerned About Our Planet and Doing Our Part

 First United Church has long been concerned about the impact human activity has on the natural world.
 Our Mid-Century Modern 1956 building is of a larger size than the current congregation fully utilizes all week long.
 We are addressing this three ways: by generating electricity on-site, by sharing our space with many not-for-profit organizations whose mission is in accord with our own, and by undertaking energy conservation measures in the space we have.